Stay up to date with Inbox

 You can navigate back to archived notifications by clicking Archive and move them back into Inbox if necessary.

 When your teammates first start out, it might take some time for everyone to adjust to switching between email and Asana and to communicate primarily in Asana.
 This gets easier over time, especially as you track more work in Asana.
 Here are some ways to help you transition:

 Start off using Asana email notifications to get updates about new activity from your team in Asana, but then turn these off when you’re in the habit of using Asana Inbox.

-Gmail users can make email actionable with the Asana for Gmail Add-on to quickly turn emails into tasks, while using each tool for what it’s best at.
+Gmail and Outlook users can make email actionable with the Asana for Gmail Add-on or the Asana for Outlook app to quickly turn emails into tasks and comments, while using each tool for what it’s best at.

 Forward emails to Asana, so emails become tasks.

 - As you add tasks to Asana, invite or loop in your teammates by adding them as task followers instead of forwarding and CC’ing them on emails.

 Commit to checking your Asana Inbox two to three times a day at first to start getting in the habit of using Asana for team communication.